‘Poetry and Writing’ Chapter

 Part manifesto, part compilation, this chapter explains how and why the words we choose make a difference to the futures we make.
-Drawing on philosophy and histories of science, as well as Ursula K. Le Guin, this chapter is about the rythmn in our scientific writing, and is rythmn in writing.
+Drawing on philosophy and histories of science, as well as Ursula K. Le Guin, this chapter is about the rhythm in our research writing–for all academics are professional writers.

 “You set up your writing style one way, and you make a particular world.
 You set up your writing style a different way, and perhaps you will make a different world.”